EthanLowenthal/GDS-Lens/README.md

 | Needs `blob:` in `script-src` | yes | no | no |

-**`esm`** is one file with everything inside it: the markup, the styles, lil-gui, the default host, the WebAssembly binary and the parse worker's whole script.
+**`esm`** is one file with everything inside it: the markup, the styles, lil-gui, the default host, the WebAssembly binary, and the parse worker's whole script.
 Nothing is fetched, so nothing has to be served or copied, and no bundler needs configuring.
 It costs the streaming compile and about 17 KB over the payload.

 Both the main thread and the parse worker need Emscripten's module, and a worker cannot share the main thread's copy.
-Rather than inline it twice — which would add ~190 KB gzipped for nothing — it is inlined once as text and loaded from a `blob:` URL by both.
+Rather than inline it twice — which would add about 190 KB gzipped for nothing — it is inlined once as text and loaded from a `blob:` URL by both.
 That is the one thing this build asks of a page's CSP that the others do not: `blob:` in `script-src`, on top of the `worker-src blob:` all three need.

 **`web`** is the payload to serve if you can. `gds-lens-engine.js` fetches `gds-lens-engine.wasm` from beside it, so serve the two together; the binary